Advisory Board & Steering Committee

 Advisory Board

-Institute Advisory Board members are appointed by the Director in consultation with the Office of Research to provide feedback and strategic advice to the Director related to the overall mission of the Institute, its positioning within the university, its relationship to various academic units and programs, and its engagements with external organizations.
+Institute Advisory Board members are appointed by the Director in consultation with the Office of Research for two-year terms to provide feedback and strategic advice to the Director related to the overall mission of the Institute, its positioning within the university, its relationship to various academic units and programs, and its engagements with external organizations.
 The board reflects a diversity of leadership experiences, spanning academia, industry, government, non‐profits, philanthropy, and alumni.

 View Members